bekk/funksjonell-frontend/day2/README.md

     },
 ];
 ```
-* Sort the actors by number of Oscars.
-[Solution](http://jsbin.com/sojejoz/29/edit?js,output)
+* Task 6 - Sort the actors by number of Oscars.

-* Show only Actors with more than 2 Oscars.
-[Solution](http://jsbin.com/sojejoz/34/edit?js,output)
+* Task 7 - Show only Actors with more than 2 Oscars.

-* Show the actor currently holding the highest number of Oscars.
+* Task 8 - Show the actor currently holding the highest number of Oscars.
 Use `reduce` to find the actor.
-[Solution](http://jsbin.com/sojejoz/42/edit?js,console,output)

-* In the bottom of the Actors component create a new component that displays the total amount of Oscars and actors e.g. `6 actors with a total of 13 Oscars`.
-[Solution](http://jsbin.com/goqemu/4/edit?js,output)
+* Task 9 - In the bottom of the Actors component create a new component that displays the total amount of Oscars and actors e.g. `6 actors with a total of 13 Oscars`.

 #### Extra:

-* Create a `<Oscar>` component that displays the year and title of an award.
+* Task 10 - Create a `<Oscar>` component that displays the year and title of an award.
 Render the awards for each actor in the `<Actor>` component.
-[Solution](http://jsbin.com/jixijo/122/edit?js,output)

-* Create a `<OscarMovies>` component and a `<Movie>` component.
+* Task 11 - Create a `<OscarMovies>` component and a `<Movie>` component.
 Render a list of containing all of the movie titles from the actor `actorsWithOscarsExtended` list.
 Sort the movies by year.
-[Solution](http://jsbin.com/caqace/25/edit?js,output)

-* In the list of actors create some kind of visual highlight for the actor with the most Oscars.
+* Task 12 - In the list of actors create some kind of visual highlight for the actor with the most Oscars.

-* Show a list of how many actors that have a given number of Oscars. e.g `2 actor(s) has 1 Oscar(s) `
+* Task 13 - Show a list of how many actors that have a given number of Oscars. e.g `2 actor(s) has 1 Oscar(s) `

 ```javascript
 const actorsWithOscarsExtended = [